Bags packed and ready to go! Catch your flight from the UK to Delhi and we’ll meet you there.

 Visit the famous Chandela Dynasty Temples some of which are set in the grounds of a lovely park.
 The Temples are quite amazing - rising in many peaks and spirals, intricately carved and designed with statues and friezes, some of which are the renowned erotic carvings.

 The trip to Agra aboard the Shatabdi Express sees the Indian plains flash by in a blur of browns, greens and other vibrant hues.
 Sit back and simply enjoy the scenery, before disembarking to the sight of the Taj Mahal at twilight.
 Shah Jahan’s architectural testament of his love for his wife will fill your dreams.

-From the Taj to tigers: transport yourself from India’s most famous monument to the bewitching wilderness of the forests and deserted forts of Ranthambore National Park.
+From the Taj to tigers: transport yourself from India’s most famous monument, via the abandoned city of Fatehpur Sikri, to the bewitching wilderness of the forests and deserted forts of Ranthambore National Park.
 If you’re hoping to see the Bengal tiger, you may be in luck.
 This is one of India's most wildlife-rich and scenically dramatic tiger reserves.

 Head out on early morning and afternoon game drives.
 These are timed help you spot big cat prowling amid Ranthambore's lakes, forests and ruined forts.
 There’s nothing quite like glimpsing a tiger in its natural domain.
 There’s plenty else to see as well: keep your camera handy in case you spot leopard, sambar deer or sloth bear.

 While there are enough sights in the wilderness of Ranthambore National Park to keep you busy for weeks, it’s time to head off again.
 This time you’re heading for the dusky beauty of India’s Pink City, Jaipur.
 Famous for its decadent royal palaces and artificial lakes, its architectural riches contrast with the remote spaces of Ranthambore.